Frontend policies do not work with RequestCpus in classad is a condor expression

 [2016-01-20 15:38:28,346] DEBUG: glideinFrontendLib:340: There were 1 exceptions in countMatch subprocess.
 Most recent traceback: ['Traceback (most recent call last):\n', ' File "/usr/lib/python2.6/site-packages/glideinwms/frontend/glideinFrontendLib.py", line 310, in countMatch\n if eval(match_obj):\n', ' File "<string>", line 1, in <module>\n', "ValueError: invalid literal for int() with base 10: 'ifThenElse(JobUniverse != 7,1,1)'\n"]

-#6 Updated by Marco Mascheroni over 3 years ago
+#6 Updated by Marco Mascheroni about 4 years ago

 - Assignee changed from Marco Mascheroni to Parag Mhashilkar